We found 100 more Roman Catholic churches near Pittsburgh

 Mon-Sat 8:15 AM St. Paul Cathedral 12:05 PM St. Paul Cathedral

-It's been more than a month since the last mass times update.
+It's been more than 3 months since the last mass times update.
+Please make sure to contact the church to confirm mass times.

 Please contact the church to confirm Mass Times or SUBSCRIBE to updates below